Coast Guard, DHS.

 Basis and Purpose

 The State of North Carolina Department of Transportation awarded a contract to Astron General Contracting Company of Jacksonville, NC to perform bridge maintenance on the US Highway 70 Fixed bridge crossing Newport River at Morehead City, North Carolina.
-The contract provides for cleaning, painting, and steel repair to begin on June 1, 2011 and will be completed by August 20, 2011.
-The contractor requires the main channel in the vicinity of the bridge to remain closed during demobilization on August 20, 2011 from 10 a.m. to 4 p.m.
-The Coast Guard will temporarily restrict access to this section of Newport River during the demobilization of the bridge maintenance equipment.
+The contract provides for cleaning, painting, and steel repair to begin on June 1, 2011 and will be completed by July 31, 2011.
+The contractor requires the main channel in the vicinity of the bridge to remain closed during mobilization on June 30, 2011 from 10 a.m. to 4 p.m.
+The Coast Guard will temporarily restrict access to this section of Newport River during the mobilization of the bridge maintenance equipment.

 Discussion of Proposed Rule

-The temporary safety zone will encompass the waters of the Newport River directly under the bridge, latitude 34°43′15″ North, longitude 076°41′39″ West, and 100 yards on either side of the US Highway 70 Fixed bridge.
+The temporary safety zone will encompass the waters of the Newport River directly under, latitude 34°43′15″ North, longitude 076°41′39″ West, and 100 yards on either side of the US Highway 70 Fixed bridge.
 All vessels are prohibited from transiting this section of the waterway while the safety zone is in effect.
 Entry into the safety zone will not be permitted except as specifically authorized by the Captain of the Port or a designated representative.
 To seek permission to transit the area, mariners may contact Sector North Carolina at (252) 247-4570.
-This zone will be enforced from 10 a.m. to 4 p.m. on August 20, 2011.
+This zone will be enforced from 10 a.m. to 4 p.m. on June 30, 2011.

 We developed this proposed rule after considering numerous statutes and executive orders related to rulemaking.
 Below we summarize our analyses based on 13 of these statutes or executive orders.